-Sarah Kemble Knight in 1704 made a long and toilsome journey from Boston to New Haven and then took time to study the manners and customs of the place.
-Connecticut then was a foreign land to a Bostonian.
+Sarah Kemble Knight, known as Madame Knight, made a long and hard journey from Boston to New Haven in 1704.
+Along the way, she took time to study the manners and customs of Connecticut.

-Sarah Kemble Knight had set out early on Oct.
-7, 1704 and arrived in New Haven.
-There she took some time to rest and informed herself of the manners and customs of the place:
+She had set out early from Killingsworth on Oct.
+7, 1704 and arrived in New Haven that day.
+There she took some time to rest and informed herself of the manners and customs of the place.

 Training Day, or Muster Day, was celebrated throughout colonial New England.
-Sarah Kemble Knight was amused by the way the Connecticut youth competed during the exercises.
+Madame Knight found the youthful competition highly amusing.

 The Lower Classes

 She found, to her disapproval, Connecticut was more egalitarian than Massachusetts.
-Slaves were allowed to eat with their masters and Indians enforced their own laws:
+Slaves ate with their masters and Indians enforced their own laws:

 An Intricate Way of Trade